Dr Venetia Kotaki - Chartered Counselling Psychologist, HCPC Practitioner

-- Individual Therapy: £80 per session (face to face or online)
+- *Individual Therapy: £80 per session - Face to face or online (FaceTime, Skype)

-- Couples Therapy: £100 per session (face to face or online)
+- *Couples Therapy: £100 per session - Face to face or online (FaceTime, Skype)

-- Family Therapy: £130 per session (face to face only; this service is not available online)
+- *Family Therapy: £120 per session - Face to face only; this service is not available online

 “I first came to see Venetia after the death of my father and increasing levels of anxiety had led me to become very depressed.
 At that stage I felt unable to cope with day-to-day life.
 I had stopped working as I found it too stressful and felt that I could never do my job well enough.
 I was at a very low point.
 Working with Venetia, has helped me to return to an even keel and gain a fresh perspective on my life.
 The process we undertook has given me the tools to approach adversity and deal with the ups and downs that life throws up.
 Although ostensibly my life has not changed in any material sense, I am now able to enjoy the opportunities I have and face the adversities that come along.
 Venetia was a calm and supportive presence in my life enabling me to move on from a period of difficulty.
 Through her help, I feel confident that I have gained life- long skills that will continue to aid me in to the future”.
 Katherine W (Clapham, London)